IRS Form 1098-T:

 Depending on the student's income (or family income, if the student is a dependent), whether the student is considered a full or part-time student, and the amount of qualified educational expenses for the year, the student may be eligible for a federal education tax credit.
 You can find detailed information about claiming education tax credits in IRS Publication 970.
 The amounts reported on the Form 1098-T may assist in completing the IRS Form 8863, the form used in calculating the education tax credits that a taxpayer may claim as part of their tax return.

 Franklin & Marshall College is unable to provide students or their families with individual tax advice, but if you have questions, please seek the counsel of a tax preparer or advisor.

 The 1098-T forms are mailed to the student's permanent home address prior to January 31 each year (to students who meet the IRS’ reporting requirements).
-The form is also available to students online under Inside F&M by clicking on the My Info tab, and under Quick Links, click on Manage Personal Information, go to the Student tab, click on the Student Account link, click on Tax Notification and enter the tax year as 20xx and click the Submit button.
+The form is also available to students online under myDiplomat by clicking on the My Info tab from the Navigation menu.
+The icon is called '1098-T Tuition Statement Tax Form'.
+Enter the tax year as 20xx and click the Submit button.

 Request for Student's Social Security Number (SSN):

 You may receive a notice from F&M through the mail asking for the student’s SSN.
 This request is for 1098-T reporting purposes.
 All 1098-T forms require a taxpayer identification number (TIN) or a social security number (SSN).
 If we do not have an SSN on file for a student, a W-9S form will be sent to the student’s permanent resident address requesting their TIN or SSN for this purpose.
 Students failing to furnish their TIN/SSN to institutions required to file information returns on their behalf may be subject to penalties by the IRS.
 The College must file a Form 1098-T for the student, even if the student fails or refuses to provide a TIN/SSN.